 Based on interpretive phenomenological analysis of longitudinal data from gaming-related treatment-seekers (n=5) and esports-playing participants (n=4), the present study finds intensive relationships with gaming—with and without self-related problems—to be experienced through multidimensional cyclicality.
 More specifically, we find treatment-seeking being followed by diverse types of problem processing that involve a search of new gaming and life meanings; meanwhile, intensive gaming without related problems continues as an integrated part of self and resilience but can also rapidly adapt and evolve at the face of unexpected life events.
-The findings taken together, we propose life thinning and resilience-integration processes as working models that can help better describe and theoretically explain how some individuals end up seeking treatment for their gaming—while for some others, gaming not only helps and supports them, but is part of who they are.
+The findings taken together, we propose life thinning and resilience-integration processes as working models that can help better describe and theoretically explain how some individuals end up seeking treatment for their gaming—while for some others, gaming not only supports them but is part of who they are.

 Author Contributions